mike-lischke/vscode-antlr4/README.md

 Bug fixing and what feels appealing to hack on.

 ## Release Notes

+### 2.3.1
+A bug fix release for even stricter content security policies in VS Code starting at version 1.73.

+- Fixed bug #192: Broken Parse Tree Window on VSCode v1.73

 ### 2.3.0
 - Now using ANTLR 4.9.
 Cannot use the just released 4.10 because of TS runtime incompatibilities.